CSO’s in sustainable development in Ethiopia

-The aim of the research is to enhance scientific knowledge about legal ways in which countries deliberately close the political space for CSOs.
-Furthermore, the study seeks to support the necessary change in Ethiopia through research, both domestically and internationally, via intervention by the Dutch Ministry of Foreign Affairs and northern CSOs.
-The research will contribute to change in Ethiopia by offering research-based solutions, creating critical public awareness through the dissemination of research outputs, and supporting the capacity building of CSOs, research institutions, organs of justice, and government officials.
+The aim of the research is to enhance scientific knowledge about the work and experiences of Ethiopian CSOs working in the environment sector and to explore how CSOs are helping realize sustainable development in Ethiopia.
+The research will provide a better understanding of the work and activities of CSOs in supporting sustainable development by raising public awareness through the dissemination of research outputs and supporting the capacity building of CSOs, research institutions, organs of justice, and government officials.

 The research will consist of a desk study and empirical research.
-During the literature review a normative framework for CSO protection laws will be developed.
-The empirical part of the study will ask what exactly has been the impact of the Ethiopian legislation on the day-to-day work of different types of CSOs.
-This will be examined through interviews with staff of various CSOs in different parts of the country, focus group discussions with stakeholders, and training for new professionals in these areas.
-The research will also establish institutional academic links between various CSOs in the country and Mekelle University, and pave the way for outreach and training programmes for CSOs as well as government officials and officials from the judiciary in Ethiopia.
+During the literature review, we will examine the international and domestic legal framework in which CSOs operate and look at comparative studies from other parts of Africa.
+The empirical part of the study will examine the day-to-day work of CSOs.
+This will be done through interviews with staff of various CSOs in different parts of the country, focus group discussions with stakeholders, and training for new professionals in these areas.
+The research will also establish institutional academic links between CSOs in Ethiopia and Mekelle University, and pave the way for outreach and training programmes for CSOs as well as government officials and the judiciary in Ethiopia.

 back to top

 - Tilburg University